-Our daughter was married on Sunday, May 29, 2016 and, as many of my customers know, I stopped taking new orders at the end of 2015 so that I could build and silk paint a chuppah canopy for her and my new son-in-law.
+Several months before our daughter’s wedding I stopped taking new orders so that I could build and silk paint a chuppah canopy for her and my future son-in-law.

-This is the original sketch of what I was aiming for — the poles were to be 4″ x 4″ cedar stained and sealed with 2″ x 6″ cross beams.
-The canopy would have a large tree painted underneath where the couple could see it and flaps on the sides would have Hebrew blessings.
+This is the original sketch of what I was aiming for.
+The poles were to be 4″ x 4″ cedar stained and sealed with 2″ x 6″ cross beams.
+The canopy would have a large tree painted underneath where the couple could see it; flaps on 3 sides would have Hebrew blessings.
 Note: I intentionally left out all the pictures of me sanding and staining the poles.
 I was in my dirtiest clothes in my garage.
 No one really wants to see that!

 I built a stretcher frame from PVC pipe for painting the silk.